- Our Synagogue

 Jeff is originally from Baltimore Maryland.
 He received his Doctor of Optometry degree in Memphis, Tennessee where he met his wife, Fran.
 He formed group practice in Northeastern Maryland and practiced for 42 years.
 Jeff & Fran raised two sons and are blessed with three beautiful grandchildren.
 He is a past president of Harford Jewish Center in Maryland.
 They have been members of TBS since 2016.
 Jeff also serves on the cemetery grounds committee.

 Saranee was born and raised in Duluth, Minnesota.
 She is a graduate of Stevens College in Columbia, Missouri and of the University of Minnesota.
-She worked as an administrator of the Torah Academy Day school in Minneapolis, Regional Executive Director of the United Synagogue of Conservative Judaism, and the Director of Community Outreach for the Center for Jewish Studies at the University of Minnesota during his 30+ year career.
-Saranee and her husband, Cantor Neil newman, moved to Sarasota 12 years ago and immediately became members of TBS.
+She worked as an administrator of the Torah Academy Day school in Minneapolis, Regional Executive Director of the United Synagogue of Conservative Judaism, and the Director of Community Outreach for the Center for Jewish Studies at the University of Minnesota during her 30+ year career.
+Saranee and her husband, Cantor Neil Newman, moved to Sarasota 12 years ago and immediately became members of TBS.
 TBS is their home away from home where Saranee has served as membership chair and has co-chaired three fundraisers for the synagogue.
-They have 5 children and 8 grandchildren, ranging from age 12 to 21.
+They have five children and eight grandchildren, ranging from age 12 to 21.

 After serving as a Religious School Director for 30 years (10 in Salem, MA and 20 in Omaha, NE) and retiring to Sarasota, it did not take long for Stan to become active in TBS.
 He has been a Ritual Committee member for several years, on the Board of Directors for 5 ½ years (the last 2 as Board Secretary), and has led various Shabbat and holiday services and reading Torah.
 The synagogue was his life pre-retirement and continues to be post-retirement.